Shadows of DuneThe Dark Herald

-My initial reaction of the trailer was that, this is fine for people like me who are familiar with the property but what about the normies?
+My initial reaction to the trailer was that this is fine for people like me who are familiar with the property but what about the normies?
 It turns out there is a very high level of interest from the general population.

 And lets face it, this looks way more grown up than The Mandalorian.